ymuuuu/MainBlog/src/content/posts/Advanced Frida Detection Bypass ( Anti-Frida )/index.md

     ...           ...                  ...
    └─────────────────────────────────────────────────────────────┘

-   Frida replaced the first instructions with a TRAMPOLINE!
+   Frida replaced the first instructions with a TRAMPOLINE
    These different bytes cause checksum mismatch.

 └────────────────────────────────────────────────────────────────────┘